Amazing Bushmills, Causeway Coast, County Antrim – 3 Top Attractions

 Bushmills

 Bushmills is a village on the north coast of County Antrim, Northern Ireland.
-During the 17th century, it was given its name after the mills on the River Bush.
+During the 17th century, it was named after the mills on the River Bush.
 Which many will know is also given to Ireland’s oldest whiskey brand.
-It’s a unique conservation village located on the causeway coast and its close to many amazing landmarks such as The Giants Causeway, Dunluce Castle, and famous Old Bushmills Whiskey Distillery.
-Originally known as Portcaman, the village dates back to the Norman era (1150-1520).
+It’s a unique conservation village on the Causeway coast and close to many notable landmarks such as The Giants Causeway, Dunluce Castle, and the Old Bushmills Whiskey Distillery.
+Known initially as Portcaman, the village dates back to the Norman era (1150-1520).

 History

-The first known record of the village was in William Boyd of Dunluce’s will, which dates back to December 9th in 1624.
-The will essentially gave permission for John Logan to erect a mill, which was established in 1608.
-When Dunluce Castle and the nearby village came to ruin and became abandoned in the mid-1600s, the parishes of Dunluce and Portcaman merged together.
+The first known record of the village was in William Boyd of Dunluce’s will, which dates back to 9 December 1624.
+The will essentially permitted John Logan to erect a mill, which was established in 1608.
+When Dunluce Castle and the nearby village came to ruin and became abandoned in the mid-1600s, the Dunluce and Portcaman parishes merged.

-The Macnaghten family of Dundarave was responsible for the building of a market, a hotel, a courthouse, a grain store and numerous houses in 1828.
-Their estate house was built by Sir Charles Lanyon and was originally called Bushmills house but was changed in 1847 to Dundarave.
+The Macnaghten family of Dundarave was responsible for building a market, hotel, courthouse, grain store and numerous houses in 1828.
+Sir Charles Lanyon built their estate house, which was initially called Bushmills House, but was changed in 1847 to Dundarave.

-Further additions were made to Bushmills town by the Macnaghtens, including a town square which was added to the market and a new bridge was built in 1840.
-These improvements resulted in an increase in the population and by 1891 to just over 1000 persons.
+Further additions to Bushmills town by the Macnaghtens, including a town square, added to the market and a new bridge built in 1840.
+These improvements increased the population by 1891 to just over 1000 persons.
 Numerous mills were also built along the River Bush and the Bushmills Distillery.
 With the development of the Giant’s Causeway in the 1700s, Bushmills began welcoming more and more visitors.

 In 1883, the world’s first hydroelectric railway began operating from Bushmills to the seaside resort of Portrush.